gosgjkaj/Data-Minimization-paperlist/README.md

 # Recommendation Privacy : A Survey About Data Minimization and Unlearning in Recommendation Systems

-In this repository, we collect papers for Recommendation Privacy, specificlly **Data minimization** and **Unlearning** To see more details about each paper, click on the class title for a closer look.
+In this repository, we introduce some of the least reaserch paper highlighting the topic of Recommendation Privacy, specificlly **Data minimization** and **Unlearning**.
+We primarily gather papers related to recommendation systems, which are the main focus of our research.
+However, to broaden the scope of knowledge, we also include relevant papers from other domains or algorithms, categorized under each subsection.

+The concept of Data Minimization and Unlearning came from the following regulations:
 - [GDPR](https://gdpr-info.eu/)
 - [CCPA](https://oag.ca.gov/privacy/ccpa/regs)

-## Data Minimization for Recommender System
+## Data Minimization

+**Keywords:** Dataset Distillation, Coreset Selection, Dataset Pruning

+### DM4Rec
 <table>
   <tbody>
     <tr>